thomaslantern/nes-hello-world/README.md

 An excellent (but not too difficult) exercise would be to change the tiles from "Hello World!" to something different, like "Hello [your name here]!"
 Can you see how you might do this?

+<h2>Next Steps</h2>

+Congratulations!
+If you've read this far, I'm hoping it's because you've succeeded in compiling this code, maybe even editing it to suit your own purposes.
+(MORE TO COME!)

 <h1>License</h1>
 Feel free to copy this code, modify it, and use it for either personal or commercial purposes.
 If you manage to sell a cartridge copy of "Hello, World!", let me know!
 I'd love to see it ;)